 Millions of people suffer from diseases for which there are no effective drugs.
-New treatments are being developed at Victoria for these unmet medical needs.
+Our researchers are developing new treatments for these unmet medical needs.

 Imagine a world where your own body cures cancer

 In recent decades, huge advances have been made in developing drugs for diseases that were once fatal or resulted in a poor quality of life for sufferers.
 But effective treatments for some conditions, such as the common cold, cancer, malaria and Alzheimer’s, have continued to elude scientists.

 The world-class carbohydrate chemistry experts at Victoria’s Ferrier Research Institute are working to change that.
 Led by Professor Richard Furneaux, the Ferrier team does the chemistry and collaborates with talented biologists around the world to discover how new ideas can make a difference in the real world.

 This combination of excellent science and an entrepreneurial spirit has generated tens of millions of dollars of economic activity for New Zealand over the 25 years the Ferrier team has been researching innovative medical drug compounds.